Sannah and The Pilgrim, and Pia and The Skyman, by Sue Parritt

 ‘Don’t want to.
 It’s boring.
 I’m bored.
 Where’s Dad and the food?’

-This very new fluffy little fella was right under our veranda!
+This very new fluffy little fella was right under the veranda of our cabin!
 Shy though, understandably, and only peeked out briefly when his parent returned.

 If you love birds you will absolutely enjoy visiting Lady Elliot Island on the Great Barrier Reef, Queensland, Australia – if any of us can ever travel anyway again.
 (As a travel tip, we suggest not looking at a rerun of Hitchcocks movie The Birds before you go to the island).